Coder-Jeffrey/LACN/README.md

 # Source code of LACN
 ## The main requirements.
-You may need to download some other requirements depend on your environment
+## You may need to download some other requirements depending on your environment
 ```
 torch == 1.8.0
 python == 3.7.0